 - work efficiently, use resources responsibly and partner with customers to care for our planet.

-The word drive is no accident.
-It’s not enough that we support sustainability.
-We are making it happen, through our investments in grid technology, through the infrastructure we’re developing for electric vehicles, and through our strategic philanthropic investments and community support.
+We drive sustainability through our investments in grid technology, through the infrastructure we’re developing for electric vehicles, and through our strategic philanthropic investments and community support.

 Our ESG quantitative metrics are one way to help understand our company’s focus on social, environmental and governance intentions and actions.